kdhillon/Besiege/README.md

 design new unit tree
 add mist to certain battlemaps

+bugs:
+if you resize during a battle, fucks everything up, your mouse is not registered to be at the proper spot.

 MAP:
 now:
+make labels for cities look better (add gray background?)

 test some optimizations -
     see if A* is what's making big maps slow. if it is, optimize a* by only looking at nearby points optimize army searches by only looking at armies within ArmyPlayer.closeArmies